 H91A0.
 Old sessile oak woods with Ilex and Blechnum in the British Isles; Western acidic oak woodland H91E0.
-Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae); Alder woodland on floodplains\
+Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae); Alder woodland on floodplains

-\ Priority natural habitats or species
+Priority natural habitats or species

 Some of the natural habitats and species listed in the Habitats Directive and for which SACs have been selected are considered to be particular priorities for conservation at a European scale and are subject to special provisions in the Directive and the Habitats Regulations.
-These priority natural habitats and species are denoted by an asterisk (\) in Annex I and II of the Directive.
+These priority natural habitats and species are denoted by an asterisk () in Annex I and II of the Directive.
 The term 'priority' is also used in other contexts, for example with reference to particular habitats or species that are prioritised in UK Biodiversity Action Plans.
-It is important to note however that these are not necessarily the priority natural habitats or species within the meaning of the Habitats Directive or the Habitats Regulations.
+It is important to note however that these are not necessarily the priority natural habitats Regulations.